d12frosted/elpa-mirror/melpa/cdlatex-readme.txt

 For key bindings, see further down in this documentation.

-CDLaTeX requires texmathp.el which is distributed with AUCTeX.
+CDLaTeX requires texmathp.el (which is distributed with AUCTeX) to auto-insert $...$ when needed, so we recommend you install AUCTeX to get this functionality.
-Starting with Emacs 21.3, texmathp.el will be part of Emacs.

 --------------------------------------------------------------------------